Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Against the Chiefs, Mixon's 48 rushing yards per game over his two career matchups are 8.5 fewer than his over/under in Sunday's game.
+- Mixon has averaged 48 rushing yards per game in his two career matchups against the Chiefs, 7.5 fewer yards than his over/under in Sunday's game.

-- Allowing 117.6 rushing yards per game, the Chiefs have the 21st-ranked run defense in the league.
+- The Chiefs have the NFL's 21st-ranked defense against the run, allowing 117.6 yards per game.

-- This season the Chiefs have given up 15 rushing TDs.
-They are ranked 14th in the NFL in that category.
+- This year the Chiefs have allowed 15 rushing TDs.
+They are ranked 14th in the league in that category.

 Recent Performances